 I want you to be weird.

 I’m kind of weird.
 Even though I was born and have spent my entire life in the South, I despise iced tea or really tea of any kind.
-Despite spending most of adult life on or around a college campus, I have never developed a taste for coffee.
+Despite spending much of adult life on or around a college campus, I never developed a taste for coffee.

 I’ve been inspired by a man who seems fairly weird himself.
 He grew up an atheist, became a believer, had an odd idea about a lamp post in the middle of the woods and became a Christian icon.
 C.S.
 Lewis inspires, convicts and encourages me in a host of ways.